In US, booming real estate market highlights rich-poor divide

 As a result, more and more potential first-time home buyers are finding themselves unable to enter the market.

-Indeed, the percentage of first-time buyers has dropped to 31 per cent of the total in 2020, from 33 per cent a year ago, according to the NAR's chief economist Lawrence Yun.
+The percentage of first-time buyers has dropped to 31 per cent of the total in 2020, from 33 per cent a year ago, said the NAR's chief economist Lawrence Yun.

-"Because of the strong price gain, it is increasingly becoming more difficult for renters to save up for a down payment," Mr Yun said.
+"Because of the strong price gain, it is increasingly becoming more difficult for renters to save up for a down payment," he said.

-Some of Ms Scott's clients are looking for a second home as an investment, but others are hoping to leave the city behind, now that offices are a vestige of the Before Times.
+Some of Ms Scott's clients are looking for a second home as an investment, but others are hoping to leave the city behind, now that offices are a vestige of the pre-Covid era.

 Ms Scanlon agrees that work as we once knew it is likely gone forever.